 Any specialist or adapted equipment can be provided to make the environment and curriculum as accessible as possible for all children.
 Information Communication Technology (ICT) is playing an increasingly important part in all our lives and is an invaluable tool for children with special educational needs.
-There is a Special Educational Needs Information Technology Coordinator who will assess the children and then organise any technology that the children in Badgers may need such as adapted switches, control devices and any specific software needs.
-In addition to any personal computers provided for individual children, Badgers has laptops in the classroom and regular access to the computer room, which has six laptops and an interactive whiteboard.
+In addition to any personal computers provided for individual children, Badgers has laptops and iPads in the classroom.
 Children in Badgers also have access to our Sensory Room which provides a calm and relaxing environment which we have found increases their concentration, helps focus attention and improves social relationships and communication.

 Assessment and Monitoring

 Children in Badgers have an EHCP which identifies the specific need of each child.
 Each half-term the SENCo meets with the class teacher to review and set targets to meet the child’s learning, social, emotional, behavioural and physical needs which will incorporate advice from any other professionals working with the child.
-These targets then form the child’s Individual Support Plan which will inform planning for the child's learning and are evidenced, assessed and updated regularly through this programme.
+These targets are added to an online progress tracking system.
+They inform planning for the child's learning and are evidenced, assessed and updated regularly through this programme.

 Each year, a formal review of a child’s progress is held.
 All professionals who work with a child are invited to attend the review and discuss with parents and the school the progress that a child has made.
 If necessary, the review can recommend any changes that need to be made to a child’s EHCP in terms of provision, equipment or support.

-Badgers children are very fortunate to have the opportunity to go swimming every other week at the local centre in Horley.
+Badgers children are very fortunate to have the opportunity to go swimming every other week at a local school.
 A qualified swimming instructor leads the sessions, supported by an assistant swimming instructor and school staff who go in the water with the children.
 We feel that this activity is invaluable in raising the children’s self-esteem and confidence as well as providing opportunities to contribute to physiotherapy and occupational therapy programmes.
-A small charge is made for swimming which covers transport and instructor costs.
+A small charge is made for swimming which covers pool hire costs, transport and instructor costs.

 There are also after- school clubs run both by school staff and external providers.
 Again, providing staff are available to support the children, they are welcome to attend.